DAGWorks-Inc/hamilton/docs/how-tos/use-for-feature-engineering.rst

             # do something / emit back to kafka, etc.

+**Caveats to think about**.
+Here are some things to think about when using Hamilton for streaming feature engineering:

+ - aggregation features, you likely want to understand whether you want to aggregate over the entire stream or just \
+   the current batch, or load values that were computed offline.

 Hamilton Example
 __________________
 Currently we don't have a streaming example.
 But we are working on it.
 We direct users to look at the online example